ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 This adapter, available in the `caliban-tapir` dependency, also have the same 3 methods `makeHttpService`, `makeHttpUploadService` and `makeWebSocketService`.
 There are 2 main differences between these and the methods from the built-in adapters:
-- they return tapir `ServerEndpoint` objects, which you can then pass to a tapir interpreter
+- they return one or several tapir `ServerEndpoint`, which you can then pass to a tapir interpreter.
+The returned `ServerEndpoint` use `RIO[R, *]` as an effect type, but you can easily transform it to another effect type.
+A helper `convertHttpEndpointToFuture` allows converting the effect type to a scala `Future` (this is used in the Akka and Play interpreters).
 - they require some implicit `JsonCodec`, which you can get by importing the proper tapir json object

-Let's say we want to use `Http4sAdapter` but with play-json instead of circe.
-The built-in adapter uses circe so instead, we will directly use `TapirAdapter`.
+Let's say we want to use http4s but with play-json instead of circe.
+The built-in `Http4sAdapter` uses circe so instead, we will directly use `TapirAdapter`.
 First, we need to import 2 tapir dependencies in our project (in addition to `caliban-tapir`):
 - a tapir interpreter for http4s: `tapir-zio-http4s-server`
 - a tapir json codec for play-json: `tapir-json-play`